orgua/OneWireHub/README.md

 - hardware-dependencies are combined in "platform.h", synced with [Onewire-Lib](https://github.com/PaulStoffregen/OneWire)
    - supported: arduino zero, teensy, sam3x, pic32, [ATtiny](https://github.com/damellis/attiny), esp8266, nrf51822 (...)
    - tested architectures: atmega328 @ 16 MHz / arduino Uno, teensy3.2
-   - for portability and tests the hub can be compiled on a PC with the supplied mock-up functions
+   - for portability and tests the hub can be compiled on a PC with the supplied mock-up functions in platform.h
    - at the moment the lib relies sole on loop-counting for timing, no direct access to interrupt or timers, **NOTE:** if you use an uncalibrated architecture the compilation-process will fail with an error, look at ./examples/debug/calibrate_by_bus_timing for an explanation
 - Serial-Debug output can be enabled in src/OneWireHub_config.h: set USE_SERIAL_DEBUG to 1 (be aware! it may produce heisenbugs, timing is critical)
 - GPIO-Debug output - shows status by issuing high-states (activate in src/OneWireHub_config.h, is a better alternative to serial debug)